NORTHAMPTON'S MUSIC HALL OF FAME

 ROSCOE (Double Bass, Bass Guitar)

 Played with Bob Kerr’s Whoopee Band.
-Formative NH bands; Freddie ‘Fingers’ Lee, Newcastle Brown and Uncle Eric.
+Formative NN bands; Freddie ‘Fingers’ Lee, Newcastle Brown and Uncle Eric.
 Since becoming a member of the Magic Circle, he then split his time between bass playing and making things disappear.

 NEIL SHEPHARD (Guitar)